An Overview of the CSS Profile Form for Financial Aid

 To complete the CSS PROFILE, take the following steps:

 - Gather information: Pull together financial information including tax returns, information on temporary assistance or Supplemental Security Income, W2 forms, bank statements, mortgage information, and records of untaxed information.
-It is a lot to do, but it will also make things easier for completing the FAFSA.
+It is a lot to do, but these are many of the same documents that are required to complete the FAFSA, so you'll have to gather the information eventually.

 - Register: Visit the College Board website and register for the CSS PROFILE.
 Your application is tailored to your family situation and the colleges or programs you select.
 You can securely save your application and return to complete it at any time.

-- Complete the application: Follow the customized Pre-Application Worksheet provided as it will help you complete the PROFILE.
-As you answer questions, the system will automatically provide online help and edits to minimize any mistakes.
+- Complete the application: Follow the customized Pre-Application Worksheet provided, as it will help you complete the PROFILE.
+As you answer questions, the system will automatically provide online help and edits to minimize mistakes.

 - Submit the application: You will be able to pay online and will receive an online acknowledgment of your application.
 Read the acknowledgment carefully to see if there are any additional steps you must take.

-Some schools who accept the CSS Profile will use the College Board's verification service, IDOC (Institutional Documentation Service).
+Some schools that accept the CSS Profile will use the College Board's verification service, IDOC (Institutional Documentation Service).
 The student will receive an email from the College Board about this next step.